AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-san.md

     ![Select virtual machines](./media/site-recovery-vmm-san/r-plan-vm.png)
 4. After the recovery plan is created, it appears in the list on the **Recovery Plans** tab.
 Select the plan and choose **Test Failover**.
 5. On the **Confirm Test Failover** page, select **None**.
 With this option enabled, the failed over replica VMs won't be connected to any network.
 This tests that the VMs fail over as expected, but it doesn't test the network environment.
-For more about other networking options, see [Site Recovery failover](./site-recovery-failover.md).
+For more about other networking options, see [Site Recovery failover](site-recovery-failover.md).

     ![Select test network](./media/site-recovery-vmm-san/test-fail1.png)

 6. The test VM is created on the same host as the host on which the replica VM exists.
-It isn’t added to the cloud in which the replica VM is located.
+It isn't added to the cloud in which the replica VM is located.
 2. After replication, the replica VM will have a different IP address than the primary virtual machine.
 If you're issuing addresses from DHCP, it will be updated automatically.
 If you're not using DHCP and you want the same addresses, you need to run a couple of scripts.
 3. Run this script to retrieve the IP address: